Hurricane Elsa: United States

 At 21:00 UTC on July 3, a Tropical Storm Watch was issued for the Florida Keys from the Dry Tortugas to Craig Key.
 This was upgraded to a Tropical Storm Warning at 15:00 UTC on July 4, as Elsa moved closer to the area.
 There were also two more Tropical Storm Watches put in place.
 One was issued for the Florida Keys from Craig Key to Ocean Reef (Key Largo).
 The other watch was issued for an area from Flamingo to Bonita Beach.
 On July 2, Florida Governor Ron DeSantis declared a state of emergency for 15 counties within the state.
 Officials planned to protect on-site equipment being used to search for survivors of the Surfside condo collapse, which was underway at the time.
 DeSantis also expressed his concern that high winds from Elsa could cause further collapse of the structure.
 As a result, rescue teams suspended their search for the remaining 121 people missing, and, on the night of July 4, demolished the remaining portion of the condominium.
 On the same day, President Joe Biden approved the emergency declaration and federal assistance from the Federal Emergency Management Agency (FEMA) as Elsa moved closer to the south Florida coast.
 Mandatory evacuations were underway in Monroe and Indian River counties as the storm approached, and Franklin, Dixie, Hernando, and Hillsborough counties had voluntary evacuations.
 The state was projected to have enough resources to provide for the forecasted impacts.

 Multiple sandbags were given out at several locations for locals to use for protection.
 A couple storm shelters also opened on the morning of July 6, in at least four counties around the Tampa Bay area.
 No evacuations were ordered, though.
 Several events, government offices, and schools were cancelled and closed in advance of the approaching storm as well.
-Tampa International Airport temporarily suspended operations on the same day due to the storm, reopening the next morning.
+Tampa International Airport temporarily suspended operations on the same day due to the storm, reopening the next morning, with Sarasota Bradenton International Airport following suit.
+The De Soto National Memorial was closed by the National Park Service on July 5 in preparation of the storm.
 Georgia Governor Brian Kemp declared a state of emergency for 92 counties.
 This allowed state aid.
 Over 50 million were under flash flood watches from the Carolinas to Maine, including cities Baltimore, Philadelphia, New York, and Boston.
 They also extended out to Canada.
 The NHC warned for "considerable urban flooding" for the Northeast.

 Up to 1 to 3 in inches of rainfall was forecasted for New England, starting around 1 PM EDT and continuing until sunset.
 Scattered thunderstorms were also expected to form, exacerbating already possible downpours.